-On behalf of the Strategic Planning Committee, I present to you the 2008-2010 Missouri State Highway Patrol Strategic Plan.
+On behalf of the Strategic Planning Committee, I present to you the 2011-2013 Missouri State Highway Patrol Strategic Plan.
 Committee members developed this plan with thoughtful consideration regarding law enforcement challenges that confront all public safety professionals as we move further into the 21st century.

-I challenged the committee to develop a strategic plan that identified and focused on four critical functions: traffic safety, homeland security, crimes against persons and property, and efficient and effective department management.
+I challenged the committee to develop a strategic plan that identified and focused on five critical functions: traffic safety, crimes against persons, property, and society, homeland security, department management, and waterway safety.
 This strategic plan provides an overview of the priority issues within our agency, and establishes strategies for attaining our goals for improved public safety and increased efficiency through technology.

-I would like to acknowledge the time and effort expended by members of the Strategic Planning Committee, and express my sincere gratitude for their dedication and hard work in the development of this document.
+I would like to acknowledge the time and efforts expended by members of the Strategic Planning Committee, and express my sincere gratitude for their dedication and hard work in the development of this document.